derricktran26/BIS15W2021_dtran/midterm2/midterm_2.md

 ## # ... with 18,877 more rows
 ```

+#the highest is singapore and the lowest is Kazahkstan

 4. (3 points) Although we can see which country has the highest life expectancy for the past 100 years, we don't know which countries have changed the most.
 What are the top 5 countries that have experienced the biggest improvement in life expectancy between 1920-2020?

 ```r